10 tips for mastering the Dakar Rally desert

 Stay present

-With each stage full of punishing kilometers, it is easy to let the mind drift.
-Noah recommends: "My focus is simple: ride one kilometer at a time.
+With each stage full of punishing kilometres, it is easy to let the mind drift.
+Noah recommends: "My focus is simple: ride one kilometre at a time.
 Just ride as well as I can.
 Whether I finish 30th, 10th or anywhere else, I need to accept it.
 That's my mantra: ride in the now.
 Don't let what's going to happen or what's already happened affect you."

 08